How To Find An Angle Trigonometry

 Trigonometry is built upon the foundation of right-angled triangles.
 These triangles, characterized by one angle measuring 90 degrees, provide the framework for defining the trigonometric functions: sine (sin), cosine (cos), and tangent (tan).
 Understanding these functions and how they relate the sides of a right-angled triangle to its angles is crucial for finding unknown angles.
 Let's delve deeper into the definitions and concepts that underpin this fascinating field.

 Before we dive into the specific methods for finding angles, it's essential to clarify the terminology.
-In a right-angled triangle, the side opposite the right angle is called the hypotenuse.
-For a given acute angle (an angle less than 90 degrees), the side opposite to it is called the opposite side, and the side adjacent to it (that is not the hypotenuse) is called the adjacent side.
+Because of that, in a right-angled triangle, the side opposite the right angle is called the hypotenuse.
+Think about it: for a given acute angle (an angle less than 90 degrees), the side opposite to it is called the opposite side, and the side adjacent to it (that is not the hypotenuse) is called the adjacent side.
 These relationships are the key to unlocking the power of trigonometric functions.

 Comprehensive Overview